scanback/docs/articles-posts/might-of-nations.md

 I used GDP in PPP$ terms for countries for 1920-2025 (1920 chosen after a period of stabilization following World War 1 and being when the British Empire was at its maximum).

 I included colonies and territories for relevant years.
-E.g., the Phillipines is included in the U.S. up till 1946.
+E.g., the Philippines is included in the U.S. up till 1946.
 India is included from independence in 1947 and before that as part of the British Empire.

 ---
 ¹ Note that consultants should also use this transform when discussing relative market share with clients.